-The esophagus does not have this same protection, and if stomach acid and digestive juices return to the esophagus, they can cause inflammation and damage to its unprotected lining.
+The esophagus does not have this same protection, and if stomach acid and digestive juices return to the esophagus, they can cause inflammation and damage its unprotected lining.

-Some common foods that we eat and drink stimulate the increase of stomach acid secretion by setting the stage for heartburn.
+Some common foods we eat and drink stimulate the increase of stomach acid secretion by setting the stage for heartburn.
 Over-the-counter medications can also precipitate heartburn.

 Examples of these irritants include:

 - Carbonated drinks.

 Smoking and consuming high-fat foods tend to affect the lower esophageal sphincter (LES) function, causing it to relax from the stomach and allow the acid to flow back into the esophagus.

 A hiatal hernia, where a portion of the stomach is located inside the chest instead of the abdomen, can affect how the LES works and is a risk factor for reflux.

 Hiatal hernias by themselves do not cause symptoms.
 Only when the LES fails does acidity occur.

 Pregnancy can cause increased pressure within the abdominal cavity and affect the function of SLE and predispose it to reflux.

 Obesity can also cause increased pressure in the abdomen and, therefore, reflux in the same way.